odoe/2019-arcgis-presentations/uc/Using-TypeScript-with-ArcGIS-API-for-JavaScript/index.md

 ### **Setup and First steps**

-1. The recommended way to install TypeScript is via `Node` and `npm`.
+1. The recommended way to install TypeScript is via `node` and `npm`.

 2. Make sure to install TypeScript globally: <br>
 ```bash